-Debloat OnePlus Devices on Oxygen OS 9.0
+Debloat OnePlus 7 Pro on Oxygen OS 9.0+

-Whether you edited the script or not, copy the zip file containing the script to your OnePlus device and reboot it into recovery mode.
+Whether you edit the script or not, copy the zip file containing the script to your OnePlus device and reboot it into recovery mode.
 To do that, power it off completely and then press and hold the Volume down button and the Power button until the phone vibrates.
 Once in TWRP, recovery, select INSTALL, select the zip file containing the script and swipe at the bottom to flash it.
 The script will do its magic and when it is done, you can select Reboot system.